-This is an insightful contribution to understanding how inequalities, mainly those based on gender, can jeopardise the success of researchers and research.
-This study underlines the need for policies and measures to promote gender-inclusive research careers for the benefit of science.
+Vlasits et al. (2023) provide an insightful contribution to understanding how inequalities, mainly those based on gender, can jeopardise the success of researchers and research.
+Their appeal underlines the need for policies and measures to promote gender-inclusive research careers for the benefit of science.
+The article demonstrates how research careers, particularly women's, are negatively impacted when linearity (i.e., uninterrupted upward mobility) is assumed in policymaking.